ml-evs/git-tutorial/README.md

 In this example, we will make a local Git repository, add some files to it, commit them, make some changes, then commit the changes.
 Very exciting.
+First, make a new folder and tell Git that you want it to be a
+repository:

+    $ mkdir git_example_1
+    $ cd git_example_1
+    $ git init

-First, lets make a file with some text in it, by reciting Moby Dick from
+Now, lets make a file with some text in it, by reciting Moby Dick from memory…
-    memory…

     $ echo "Call me Moby.
 Some years ago - never mind how long precisely - having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the water part of the world." >> moby.txt
     $ git status